-\ Less than one percent.
+Less than one percent.

-- (1) Information is based on a Schedule 13G/A filed by Royce & Associates, LLC with the SEC on January 13, 2011.
-The Schedule 13G/A states that Royce & Associates, LLC has sole voting and sole dispositive power for 1,897,600 shares.
-The Schedule 13G/A indicates that the interest of Royce Low Priced Stock Fund, a registered investment company managed by Royce & Associates, LLC, amounted to 1,100,000 shares, or 7.1 percent of our shares outstanding on April 15, 2011. - (2) Information is based on a Schedule 13G filed by Eagle Asset Management, Inc. with the SEC on January 27, 2011.
-The Schedule 13G states that Eagle Asset Management, Inc. has sole voting and sole dispositive power for 1,024,098 shares. - (3) Information is based on a Schedule 13G/A filed by BlackRock, Inc. with the SEC on February 7, 2011.
-The Schedule 13G/A states that BlackRock, Inc. has sole voting and sole dispositive power for 943,709 shares. - (4) Includes 9,369 shares of common stock and 2,100 shares subject to options held by Martin A. Kits van Heyningen's spouse, who is our creative director. - (5) Includes 45,500 shares of common stock held in trust of Stanley K. Honey and spouse. - Includes 52,700 shares of common stock held by the revocable trust of Patrick J. Spratt and family. - Includes 536 shares of common stock held by the joint living trust of James S. Dodez and spouse and 2,529 shares of common stock held by Mr. Dodez's spouse and children. - (8) Includes 3,542 shares of common stock and 1,450 shares subject to options held by Daniel R. Conway's spouse, who is a program manager for us.
+- (1) Information is based on a Schedule 13G filed by Royce & Associates, LLC with the SEC on January 13, 2012.
+The Schedule 13G states that Royce & Associates, LLC has sole voting and sole dispositive power for 1,884,800 shares.
+The Schedule 13G indicates that the interest of Royce Low Priced Stock Fund, a registered investment company managed by Royce & Associates, LLC, amounted to 1,100,200 shares, or 7.3 percent of our shares outstanding on April 18, 2012.
+(2) If the sole of the block of the - (2) Information is based on a Schedule 13G filed by Manulife Financial Corporation with the SEC on February 13, 2012.
+The Schedule 13G states that Manulife Asset Management (US), LLC, an indirect wholly owned subsidiary of Manulife Financial Corporation, has sole voting and sole dispositive power for 1,320,784 shares.
+The Schedule 13G indicates that the interest of John Hancock Small Cap Equity Fund, a registered investment company managed by Manulife Asset Management (US), LLC, amounted to 1,297,725 shares. - (3) Information is based on a Schedule 13G filed jointly by Invicta Capital Management, LLC and Gregory Weaver on April 9, 2012.
+The Schedule 13G - (4) indicates that Mr. Weaver is the controlling member of Invicta Capital Management LLC and has sole voting and dispositive power for all 975,000 shares.
+(4) Information is based on a Schedule 13G/A filed by BlackRock, Inc. with the SEC on February 13, 2012.
+The Schedule 13G/A states that BlackRock, Inc. has sole voting and sole dispositive power for 923,644 shares. - (5) Includes 8,989 shares of common stock held by Martin A. Kits van Heyningen's spouse, who is our creative director. - (6) Includes 55,500 shares of common stock held in trust of Stanley K. Honey and spouse. - (7) Includes 51,200 shares of common stock held by the revocable trust of Patrick J. Spratt and family. - (8) Includes 15,536 shares of common stock held by the joint living trust of James S. Dodez and spouse and 2,529 shares of common stock held by Mr. Dodez's spouse and children.
+(9) Mr. Dodez's spouse and children. - 9) Includes 3,409 shares of common stock held by Daniel R. Conway's spouse, who is a program manager for us.